 - >3 days of high fever not responding to medication

 - severe weakness and fatigue preventing self-monitoring or care

 - inability to eat or take medicines orally

 Self-isolation is recommended for 7 days after symptom-onset or following a positive test, and till there is no fever for 3 consecutive days.
 This is to be followed by a week of self-monitoring of symptoms and mask wear when near others or when in public spaces.
 No re-testing is needed after the isolation period is over.
 The 7-day isolation is based on that being the period of the person shedding the virus and being infective.
 However, symptoms like weakness, fatigue, throat irritation, dry cough, nasal congestion, headache, and indigestion may sometimes continue longer, and subside more gradually.

 IS THERE REASON TO PANIC?
-HOW CAN WE PROTECT OURSELVES DURING THE 3RD AND SUBSEQUENT WAVES?
+HOW CAN WE PROTECT OURSELVES DURING CURRENT AND SUBSEQUENT WAVES?

 It is likely that the Omicron variant will infect the majority of the population in many countries.
 It is important to know that the Omicron variant seems to cause mild disease, and its fast and vast spread may actually help by replacing the more severe Delta variant.
 However, research on its long-term effects is still ongoing.

-- Complete the COVID vaccination course of the vaccine available in one’s country.
+- COVID vaccination course should be completed (2 doses + precautionary booster dose) of the vaccine available in one’s country.

-- Test in case suggestive symptoms are present and in accordance with travel norms mentioned.
+- Test in case suggestive symptoms of COVID are present and in accordance with the travel norms notified.